 Abdominal fat can be devious, gradually building up over your adult years until you suddenly have an unwanted pooch.
 Your body stores subcutaneous and visceral fat, both of which add inches to your waistline.
 Subcutaneous fat hibernates just beneath your skin and you can grasp it with your fingers.
 Visceral fat stows away deep in your abdomen around your organs.
 Excess belly fat increases your risk for high blood pressure, cholesterol, and triglycerides and metabolic syndrome.
-According to Dr. Jade Teta, an Integrative Physician and author of "The Metabolic Effect Diet" on the “Huffington Post” website, subcutaneous belly fat is more difficult to burn off than visceral fat.
-It’s stored when extra calories are influenced by the hormones cortisol and insulin.
+According to Dr. Jade Teta, an Integrative Physician and author of "The Metabolic Effect Diet" on the "Huffington Post" website, subcutaneous belly fat is more difficult to burn off than visceral fat.
+It's stored when extra calories are influenced by the hormones cortisol and insulin.
 To lose subcutaneous belly fat, eat right, diet and balance your hormones.
 Use a diet tracking app to figure out a daily nutrition plan.

 Eat Right to Lose Subcutaneous Belly Fat

 Caloric intake is one of the most basic methods for losing belly fat.
 When you take in fewer calories than you expend, you will lose weight.
 Most people consume more calories than they think, so keep a meal diary and check the nutrition information on the foods you eat.
 Be wary of the combinations of foods you eat, too.
 Starches and sugars together with fat promote belly fat.
 Starches and sugar raise insulin levels.
 Fat by itself does not, but when combined with sugars, fat will raise insulin levels and enhance fat-storing hormones.
 On the other hand, proteins and vegetables will barely alter insulin levels and will keep you feeling full longer -- and with fewer calories.

 Video of the Day